What Are The Three Cs Of Credit

 Rise of Alternative Data

 Traditionally, credit scores and reports have been the primary tools for assessing creditworthiness.
-However, there’s a growing trend toward using alternative data to get a more complete picture of a borrower’s profile.
+Even so, there’s a growing trend toward using alternative data to get a more complete picture of a borrower’s profile.
 This includes things like utility bill payments, rental history, and even social media activity.
 Lenders are increasingly recognizing that these alternative data points can provide valuable insights into a person’s financial habits, especially for those with limited or no credit history.

 Impact of the Gig Economy